juliandduque/boggle/README.md

-# boggle
+# Boggle
-Java boggle V3.0
+Java Boggle V3.0

 This project was made for the class Object Oriented Programming for the University of Central Florida.